Recurring Payments May Make You Susceptible to Ecommerce Fraud

 Why?

-Because fraudsters often change payment method or delivery address after a purchase – once the screening has already passed.
+Because fraudsters often change payment methods or delivery addresses after a purchase – once the screening has already passed.

 Implement a Fraud Protection Solution

 Overall, the key to preventing subscription fraud is balance.
 Online merchants need to know what good transactions look like, they need to analyze transaction data, and they must thoroughly screen new and changed accounts.
-Contact a ClearSale analyst today to learn how we can help ecommerce merchants defend their subscription sales against fraudulent transactions and chargebacks.
+The easiest way to accomplish this is by working with a trusted fraud protection partner.